searsam1/theEdabitProject/README.md

 For a couple years now I have been completing "edabit" challenges; edabit challenges are functions that one must create in order to solve a particular problem given in the instructions.
 As of April 29th, 2022, I am only recording the python ones that I solve.
 Edabit also comes in a variet of flavors you see; each challenge has multiple langs that it can be solved in.
 I am only including the python ones here because my spider that I created only knows how to scrape python syntax.
 They also come in differnt diffuculty levels, but for sake of simplicty I will be condensing them all here in theEdabitProject /Python repository.

+I want to share with future employers how active of a coder I am in my daily life.
+A good way to do that is by writing code and uploading it to show contributions on Github.
+Edabit offers me a way to have something to code to satisfy the want to program.
+Sometimes the ideas run dry and you need some ideas on what to do/ code next when you are on your own, not yet working for a company.